King Cobra is a 1999 monster movie starring Pat Morita, Scott Hillengrand, and Casey Fallo.

 - Gonna Need More X: After a bunch of redneck hunters come across bits of Seth's shedded snake skin:"We're gonna need bigger guns!"

 - "Jaws" First-Person Perspective: After it escapes from its prison, the King Cobra's perspective is later seen through a POV shot as it's slithering through the woods looking for something to eat.
 It becomes apparent just how frickin' big it is when it does the cobra "stand up" pose to tower over a young boy.

-- Knockout Gas: The film ends on a Wham Shot as it's revealed that the giant cobra was merely inoculated, as the gas cannister used against him was the wrong one, and only contained sleeping gas.
+- Knockout Gas: The film ends on a Wham Shot as it's revealed that the giant cobra was merely inoculated, as the gas canister used against him was the wrong one, and only contained sleeping gas.

 - Mix-and-Match Critters: Scientists combine the genes of an African king cobra and an Eastern diamondback rattlesnake, creating an extremely venomous giant cobra with a rattlesnake's tail.

 - Playing Possum: Seth lures in and kills one of the hunters tracking him by playing dead.

 - Police Are Useless: Two local sheriff's deputees become easy prey for the King Cobra when it attacks their cruiser.

 - Science Is Bad: Seth was intentionally designed to be a hyper-aggressive killing machine.
 The guy responsible should have stuck with lab rats instead of his personal snake demon project from hell.

 - Snakes Are Sinister: Seth is a stealthy predator whose venom is far more potent than any regular cobra.
 Of course, the scientist who designed him deliberately made him super-aggressive for whatever reason.
 He's also 30 feet long.